Army of North Macedonia: Organization

 The primary arm of the military in North Macedonia is the Army of the Republic of North Macedonia; it is commanded by the Minister of Defense through the Chief of the General Staff (CGS).
-Two Deputy CGS positions include the Deputy CGS for planning, operations and readiness, under whom operates the General Staff of the ARM, and the Deputy CGS for civil-military cooperation.
+Two Deputy CGS positions include the Deputy CGS for planning, operations and readiness, under whom operates the General Staff of the Army of the Republic of North Macedonia, and the Deputy CGS for civil-military cooperation.